mikiTesf/ppd/README.md

     This will download all Meeting Workbook issues from January 2018 up to December 2018 in the JWPUB format and the Amharic language (note that `--cont` is passed).
     % ppd mwb --year=2018 --month=1 --format=jwpub --lang=am --cont

-downloads:
-    If you pass --hierarchy (-r), ppd will create a directory hierarchy in the current working directory in which downloaded publications will be saved.
-The hierarchy follows the following pattern:
-                    <publication-type>/<publication-language>/<publication-year>

-    For example if you download all public Watchtowers of 2020 in the Amharic language, this is what the file tree for the downloads will look like: wp/
-                        └── AM
-                            └── 2020
-                                ├── wp_AM_202001.extn
-                                ├── wp_AM_202005.extn
-                                └── wp_AM_202009.extn

 more on options:
     Short options can be used in place of long ones.
 Here is the short option equivalent of the